-We should clarify: unlike the famous fictional character played by Tom Hanks, Patrick Sweeney is fully and completely sound of mind and body.
-But while he would never say, "I am not a smart man," we have to question his sanity.
+Patrick Sweeney woke up one morning and decided to go for a run.
+No, he's not the fictional character played by Tom Hanks; he's a real dude.
 The 36-year-old set out on an adventure from Los Angeles to Boston.
 On foot.
 Often, without shoes.
-And on Saturday, May 9 he finished.
+And on Saturday, May 9, he finished.

-We caught up with the accomplished trail runner a few days before in NYC to hear some of the highlights, which include finding rare jewels and being shot at – yes, with a gun.
+We caught up with the accomplished trail runner a few days before his finish to hear some of the highlights, which include finding rare jewels and being shot at — yes, with a gun.

-I roll with it.
-I shaved my beard for a fresh start the same day I started my trip (you should have seen how ridiculous I looked without it), I've stopped for pictures in front of the Washington monument.
-I get a lot of "Run, Forrest, run!" shouted at me.
+Patrick Sweeney: I roll with it.
+I shaved my beard for a fresh start the same day I started my trip (you should have seen how ridiculous I looked without it), I've stopped for pictures in front of the Washington Monument.
+I get a lot of "Run, Forrest, Run!" shouted at me.
 But I like the movie.
 It's all good.

 So was Gump the inspiration?

 Give or take.
 I started off at about a marathon a day, then pushed up to about 40 miles a day.
-It's slow – I'm a 2h37m marathoner – but I can do it indefinitely.
+It's slow — I'm a 2 hour, 37 minute-marathoner — but I can do it indefinitely.
 Today, the legs are feeling pretty good, and I found two bars named Sweeney's, so that was cool.

 Have you found a few cool things along the way?